LrBrK33/The-Problem-Solving-Gauntlet/Trial_1/README.md

 >
 > 1.  npm install
 > 2.  npm run build (builds bundle.js)
-> 3.  npm start (If using the provided server use "npm run server" instead)
+> 3.  npm start (If you haven't previously installed live-server, run npm install -g live-server)
-> 4. Go to [localhost:8080](localhost:8080) in your browser and start debugging!
+> 4. Go to the link provided by live-server in your browser and start debugging!